Eddy-Nasreddine/Python-Music-Bot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Id prefer not accept contributions becasue this is a solo project but I dont mind users sending me unique bugs they have found.
+I'd prefer not accept contributions becasue this is a solo project but I d'ont mind users sending me unique bugs they have found.

 If you have a new bug or glitch that you have found feel free to contact me with the bug and why it's happening